Expert Advice for Home Improvement & DIY Repair

 The exceptions to this are a switch box wired with two hot wires only, as in a switch loop, and a switch-controlled light fixture at the end of a circuit.
 In these cases, select a power source and extend the circuit from it.

 If an existing circuit cannot handle a new load, or when a new appliance requires its own circuit, adding a new circuit is the answer.
-It is important, however, to calculate the total house load with the new load to ensure the load will still be within your service rating.
-Remember that all new 120-volt branch circuits must have a grounding wire in order to comply with code requirements.
+It is important, however, to calculate the total house load with the new load to ensure the total load will be within your service rating.
+Remember that all new 120-volt branch circuits must have a grounding wire in order to comply with code.

-Your distribution center may look full, but you can still add new circuits.
-If your panel uses breakers, you have the option of replacing a 120-volt breaker with a 120-volt, two-circuit breaker designed to fit into the space of one breaker.
+Your distribution center may look like it is full, but you may still be able to add new circuits.
+If your panel uses breakers, you have the option of replacing a 120-volt breaker with a 120-volt, two-circuit breaker designed to fit into the same space as a single breaker.

 There is one more option when your current wiring system cannot accommodate your proposed additions: upgrading the service-entrance equipment.

 You must first determine the service rating you will need, the same way you would calculate your electrical load.
-You will need to take into consideration the wattages of the appliances you plan to install.
+To do this, you will need to take into consideration the wattages of the appliances you plan to install.